Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: CAMELS-SAM Discussion and Implications

 \subsection{Comparison with original hydrodynamic CAMELS}

 Some readers may wonder if the work carried out in this work can be done to any extent with the original CAMELS suites.
 Important to the conception of CAMELS-SAM was the difficulty of applying galaxy selections across the entire CAMELS hydrodynamic suite.
 For example, if one tries to select \textit{any} objects with non-zero stellar mass, the SIMBA `hump' will often easily find several thousand galaxies in the (25 $h^{-1}$ cMpc)$^3$ volumes, while 10 or more percent of the IllustrisTNG `hump' would struggle to get more than a hundred galaxies\footnote{As explored in \citet{Perez2021}, when, where, and how the VPF clustering should be measured depends on galaxy density and total covered volume.
 This logic can be extended to CiC comfortably, and confirms much of the common-sense logic of the 2ptCF in the literature.}.
-We found there is \textit{no} basic galaxy property selection that yields enough objects for acceptable Poisson noise and a large enough training sets across both the SIMBA and TNG humps, even if not down-sampling to a single density.
-We are therefore unable to robustly explore how well galaxy clustering marginalizes over the hydrodynamic astrophysics models to measure cosmology.
+We found there is \textit{no} basic galaxy property selection that yields enough objects for acceptable Poisson noise and a large enough training sets across both the SIMBA and TNG humps, even if not down-sampling to a single density\footnote{ Worrisome, since the accuracy of `deep learning' algorithms like our neural networks roughly scales with the size of the training set (e.g.\ \citealt{Hestness2017}).}.
+We are therefore unable to robustly explore how well galaxy clustering marginalizes over multiple hydrodynamic astrophysics models to measure cosmology.